timfernix/skillchart/readme.md

 ## Tips for Best Results

 * Keep your browser at **100% zoom** before exporting for consistent rendering.
-* Very long display names may wrap—shorter looks cleaner.
+* Very long display names may wrap...shorter looks cleaner.

 ---

 ## FAQ

 **Does the site store my name or ranks?**
-No—everything is rendered client-side.
+No, everything is rendered client-side.

 **Can I change the background?**
 The exported image uses a fixed wallpaper to keep the style consistent.